simonagren/simonagren.github.io/content/posts/2018-11-09--pnpjs-update-managed-metadata/index.md

 ![](./pnp-pnpjs-600.png)

 Last night I was helping out with an issue in the PnPJs repository on GitHub where the user wanted to update a managed metadata column.
-I really love PnPJs because it makes difficult rest calls really simple and intuitive to execute.
+I love PnPJs because it makes difficult rest calls really simple and intuitive to execute.
 The user was still hoping for a more simple solution than what I provided - and I don't blame him.

 So I made a few methods where the user can send in a term och terms, directly from the termset.
 So we will be able to update both multi and single valued managed metadata columns quite easily.